 When garden renovation expert Posy Gentles told me about a French technique called ‘transparent pruning’, or la taille de transparence, I wanted to know more.

-By the way, if you’re interested in all aspects of your garden privacy, then try my book, The Complete Guide to Garden Privacy, currently available on Kindle and paperback in up to 13 countries.
+By the way, if you’re interested in all aspects of your garden privacy, then see my book, The Complete Guide to Garden Privacy, currently available on Kindle and paperback in up to 13 countries.

 Trees create privacy